codecentric/cleware-build-traffic-light-jenkins-connector/README.md

 # Build Traffic Light (BTL) Jenkins Connector

-This repository contains scripts that can be used to control extreme feedback devices for the Jenkins Continuous Integration server.
+This repository contains scripts to control a USB traffic light depending of the state of your Jenkins Continuous Integration Server.
+We provide scripts in multiple programming/scripting languages, so you can choose the one you prefer the most.

-There are several script that you can use, depending on the Version of your Jenkins and your preferred scripting language.

 ## REST API: